Antoine Griezmann Profile

 Having scored 25 goals in his debut season, he notched 32 in 2015/16 and 26 during the following campaign.
 In 2017/18, he managed 29 and hit 21 during his last season in the Spanish capital.

 After seemingly etching his name in Atletico folklore by rejecting a move to Barca in 2018, he then angered the fans by leaving for Camp Nou 12 months later.
 It was the nature of the transfer that annoyed all at the Metropolitano, with the player agreeing to move to Barcelona before July 1 2019, significantly lowering his release clause.
-That was disputed by club officials but the fee they received was $146m.
+That was disputed by club officials but the fee they eventually received was £107million.

 It certainly soured the Atletico fans' view of their former hero and a plaque erected for the striker outside the stadium was vandalised in protest.
 However, in 2021/22, Griezmann will look to rekindle his relationship with the Atletico faithful after he rejoined his former side on loan, with a compulsory option to make the deal permanant in 2022.